Clever/clever-java/README.md

 This will deploy to: https://oss.sonatype.org/content/groups/public/com/clever/client/

 The jar will be synced over to the Maven central repository within the next few hours.

+If you get an `Inappropriate ioctl for device error` try the commands here: https://github.com/pstadler/keybase-gpg-github/pull/13/files